ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 You can include the VMware HCX™ service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.

-## Ordering VMware HCX for a new instance
+## Ordering HCX for a new instance
 {: #hcx_ordering-new}

-To order a new vCenter Server instance with VMware HCX from the VMware Solutions console, scroll down to the services section and select **HCX** in the **Business continuity and migration** category.
+To order a new vCenter Server instance with HCX from the VMware Solutions console, scroll down to the Add-on services section.
+HCX is in the Business continuity and migration category.
+Open the category, locate HCX, and toggle its switch on.

+Select **Edit** to review and specify the information.
+If you enter or change information, click **Save**.

-## Ordering VMware HCX for an existing instance
+## Ordering HCX for an existing instance
 {: #hcx_ordering-existing}

 1. On the instance details page, click **Services** on the left navigation pane.